Choosing the right investor

 When you are accepting money from an investor, you are not accepting free money.
 You are giving up part of your company and potentially a board seat to an individual or an institutional VC fund for years to come.
 For your customers, employees and your own sakes this is an extremely important relationship to get right and you reserve the right to run your own due diligence on prospective investors almost as much as they do on you.

 We believe that there are at least eight key characteristics of an investor that a prospective portfolio company should assess before accepting a cheque:

-As we always harp on about, there are few reasons as to why a pre-seed or a seed stage company should pay fees to an investor for raising money to invest in your company.
+As we always harp on about, there are few reasons as to why a pre-seed or a seed-stage company should NOT pay fees to an investor for raising money to invest in your company.
 Fees reduce your runway and this creates additional risk for you and your other investors.
 Just to be fair to my broker friends, this may change as your progress through the lifecycle of your company (Series B and beyond), which is when the CEO’s time becomes far more scarce.

 Finally on this topic, we regard the ability to fundraise to be a mandatory skill that must be possessed by all of our founders and if you are using someone to augment this then we are not the right investor for you.

 Let’s explore this criteria in more detail:

 A well networked investor can derive value for their portfolio from three core categories: